OffCourse/offcourse-next/packages/documentation/public/atoms/Bar.md

 </div>
 ```

-...or the bottom of the window
+Bars can also be docked at the bottom of the window

 ```react
 <div>